 As the military conflict between Russia and Ukraine is ongoing, we continue to monitor the potential impact on our business, our people and our clients.
 We have taken all necessary steps to ensure compliance with all applicable regulatory restrictions on international trade and financial transactions.
 In Russia, we have discontinued all commercial operations and delivery of products and services to clients; have terminated all contracts with vendors; and have suspended all new business, trials and prospecting activities.
 Total revenues associated with clients in Russia were not material to our consolidated financial results, and termination of Russian vendors has not had a material impact on our business or client relationships.
-We have no offices in Russia or Ukraine, and none of our employees or contractors has been directly impacted by the conflict.
-We continue to monitor the regional and global ramifications of the events in the area, including the threatened disruptions to global energy markets, and are reviewing our business continuity plans to ensure that we are prepared in the event any of our offices are impacted.
-Our cybersecurity teams are ready to respond in the event of any attempted systems compromise.
+We continue to monitor the regional and global ramifications of the events in this area.